 4. Late-stage (Severe) Alzheimer’s Disease

-In late-stage Alzheimer’s disease, a person can do very little for themselves, if anything.
+In the late-stages of the disease, a person can do very little for themselves, if anything.
 They need round-the-clock care and depend on others for all basic activities of daily living including eating, dressing and bathing.
 In time, they lose the ability to communicate and need significant assistance with movement.

 Causes and Risk Factors